openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

           * `uri`: REQUIRED.
 String value that contains a URI where the Wallet can obtain the background image of the Credential from the Credential Issuer.
 The Wallet needs to determine the scheme, since the URI value could use the `https:` scheme, the `data:` scheme, etc.
       * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

+An Authorization Server that only supports the Pre-Authorized Code grant type MAY omit the `response_types_supported` parameter in its metadata despite [@!RFC8414] mandating it.

 Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
 Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.

 Depending on the Credential format, additional parameters might be present in the `credential_configurations_supported` object values, such as information about claims in the Credential.
 For Credential format specific claims, see the "Credential Issuer Metadata" subsections in (#format-profiles).